-There is no denying it; St. Louis is a baseball town.
-When the hometown Cardinals are playing at Busch Stadium, the entire city buzzes with excitement and grand stand lights.
-Even if you can’t make it to a game, feed on the frenzy across the street from the diamond at Ballpark Village.
+St. Louis is a baseball town.
+When the home team is playing at Busch Stadium, the entire city comes alive.
+If you can’t score tickets to the game (or if it’s the offseason), you can still experience the energy at Ballpark Village.

 Not every trip to St. Louis must be peanuts, pop flies, and Crackerjacks.
 Many business professionals pay a visit to the America’s Center Convention Complex each year for industry conferences and other corporate events.